How to sell on Teachers Pay Teachers in 2021 (and why this makes you a better teacher)

 A side hustle selling your lesson plans online can help make you a better teacher

-Right now, we use Teachers Pay Teachers (TpT) as our ecommerce storefront to sell our lesson plans about 21st Century Competencies.
+Right now, I use Teachers Pay Teachers (TpT) as my ecommerce storefront to sell my lesson plans about 21st Century Competencies.
 TpT is fantastic because it’s filled with teachers and you can buy lesson plans from, well, other teachers.

 TpT also provides an opportunity for teachers to create a TpT store and get a side hustle selling their lesson plans.
 Selling your lesson plans online is something that I think every teacher should do.

 Why is selling lesson plans online important for teachers, especially experienced teachers?